flimflam-austin/hugo-cms-test/content/quick_reads/20180426-18-04-26-quote-stack/index.md

       Overheard during Supreme Court showdown over travel ban #3.
     _key: card-3-237f4506-a449-4013-8634-69b2fc16e16d
   - order: 3
+    useCheckmark: false
     body: >-
-      > “You don’t have to agree with trump but the mob can’t make me not love him. **We are both dragon energy.** **He is my brother**.
+      > “You don’t have to agree with trump but the mob can’t make me not love him.**We are both dragon energy.****He is my brother**.
 I love everyone.
 I don’t agree with everything anyone does.
 That’s what makes us individuals.
-And **we have the right to independent thought**.”
+      And**we have the right to independent thought**.”